 CALL FOR BOARD MEMBERS

-Are you passionate about Prison Health, Harm Reduction and HIV/Hep C Health Promotion?

-Prisoners with HIV/AIDS Support Action Network (PASAN) is looking for board members who are not afraid to roll up their sleeves.
+PASAN is looking for people to join our board of directors who are passionate about prison justice, harm reduction and HIV/Hep C health promotion.

 We are looking for people with lived experience and/or familiarity with prison systems, HIV or Hep C. and who have skills/experience in any of the following areas: